 Which type of insurance should you go for?

 Travel insurance should really only be purchased if you are spending a short time overseas and want to be protected against accidents and emergencies.
 With travel insurance, most healthcare benefits are also capped, this can be capped financially or by time and leave you with very little choice of when and where you can be treated.

 Although international health insurance won’t reimburse you for any cancelled flights or lost luggage, it does provide you with a lot more extensive healthcare cover than travel insurance does.
-With international health insurance, you will be able to access hospitals and medical facilities that are in the network of your health insurer.
+With international health insurance, you will be able to access health care and medical facilities abroad that are in the network of your health insurer.

 Many major health insurers can provide access to a large medical network.
 For example, Expat Financial offers health plans from leading expat health insurance providers, such as Allianz and Cigna.
 Cigna can provide access to over 1 million hospitals and healthcare professionals.

 If you are heading abroad for a quick holiday for a few weeks, then travel insurance might give you the cover you need.
 However, if you are planning to be abroad for anything longer than that or planning to relocate permanently, you will definitely require more extensive coverage, and that comes with health insurance.

 International health insurance can provide you with peace of mind that you’ll be covered should you need to access healthcare.
 No matter which option you choose to go with, travel insurance or health insurance, you will need a new health insurance plan in place before you go.

 So always purchase your insurance in advance, as you don’t want to be left stuck without it once you go.
 Bottom line – if you are living abroad for a year or more, definitely get a global health insurance policy!

 Expat Financial – An Expat Health Insurance Resource for Global Citizens

 Expat Financial offers international health insurance plans for individual expats as well as those who would like cover for their entire family.